menacit/threat_intelligence_course/01-vocabulary_and_basics.md

 **I**ntegrity and
 **A**vailability.

-Thought tool that can be used to discuss priorities, expected outcome of changes and similar.
+Thought-tool that can be used to discuss priorities, expected outcome of changes and similar.

 ![bg right:30%](images/01-laser.jpg)